 And Tango Makes Three.
-Justin Richardson & Peter Parnell.
-(Pre-K – 2) Penguins Roy and Silo at New York’s Central Park Zoo, keep putting a rock in their nest and try to hatch it.
+Justin Richardson and Peter Parnell.
+(Pre-K – 2) Penguins Roy and Silo at New York’s Central Park Zoo keep putting a rock in their nest to try to hatch it.
 The zookeeper gives them a real egg that needs care.
-The penguins take turns sitting on ituntil it hatches, and Tango is born.
+The penguins take turns sitting on it until it hatches, and Tango is born.
+Lesson plan.

 The Family Book.
 Todd Parr.
 (Pre-K – K) All kinds of families are celebrated in a funny, silly and reassuring way.
 Includes adoptive families, stepfamilies, single-parent families, two-mom and two-dad families and families with a mom and a dad.

 Looking Like Me.
 Walter Dean Myers.
-(K – 3) An African American boy celebrates all of who is, including a dancer, an artist and a writer.
+(K – 2) An African American boy celebrates all of who he is, including a dancer, an artist and a writer.
 Colorful collage illustrations and catchy rhymes.